 Things can get kind of difficult when you’re faced with understanding a fertilizer label.
 It’s important to make the right choice for feeding your lawn and garden.
 Some questions to consider include: What kind of fertilizer is best for my grass type?
 What are the main nutrients included in fertilizer?
 How can I see the amount of each nutrient?
 Should the amount of nutrients vary depending on the season?
+How do I read fertilizer numbers?
 Shopping for the perfect fertilizer becomes daunting!

 How to Understand a Product Label for Fertilizer

-At the top of a label of fertilizer, there are typically three numbers prominently displayed.
-These three numbers represent the product ingredients for nitrogen (N), phosphorus (P), and potassium (K).
+At the top of a label of fertilizer, there are typically three numbers prominently displayed that are often referred to as the fertilizer analysis.
+These three numbers represent the product ingredients for nitrogen (N), phosphorus (P) and potassium (K).
 The sources for these ingredients will be listed below along with other ingredients, but these three macronutrients (NPK) are always represented by these three numbers.

-Understanding these numbers is important for two reasons 1) it will help you select the appropriate fertilizer for different circumstances and 2) it will help you understand how many pounds of each product ingredient is in the bag and how much to apply.
+Understanding how to read fertilizer numbers is important for two reasons 1) it will help you select the appropriate fertilizer for different circumstances and 2) it will help you understand how many pounds of each product ingredient is in the bag and how much to apply.

 Selecting the Appropriate Fertilizer